 Instead of keeping broken gadgets and small appliances, it’s usually easier to either buy the missing part, replace the broken item altogether, or learn to live without it (which is probably what you’ve been doing since you lost whatever was needed to make it work).
 If you haven’t already found the missing piece, you probably won’t magically find it in the future, right?

 4. I’m afraid I’ll waste money by not using this product, even though nobody really likes it.

-5. I’m afraid of getting rid of these things since one day I might sell them on eBay or in a garage sale.
+5. I’m afraid of getting rid of these things because one day I might sell them on eBay or in a garage sale.

 It’s time for some truth.
 Unless you regularly list items on eBay or you have a date set for your garage sale, you won’t likely get those items sold and out of your house anytime soon.
 That’s just the facts.
-If they’ve been in a “To Sell” pile for more than a couple of weeks, you need to either sell them today or give them away.
+If they’ve been in a “To Sell” pile for more than a couple of weeks, you need to either sell them today or go ahead and donate them.

 6. I’m afraid of hurting someone’s feelings if I get rid of this.